When you swipe your card to pay for “grass-fed” beef, you need to distinguish between a marketing ploy and authentic grass-fed beef.

 Accountability comes into play if the USDA has reason to suspect that Farmer Brown is submitting a load of “bull.”
 USDA/FSIS will follow up with an investigation.
 Otherwise, Farmer Brown receives his “grass-fed” label, and the rest is a bovine mystery for the consumer.

-This term, according to AGA Comunications Director Maria Rodale, “is considered to be a self-made claim.
+This term, according to AGA Communications Director Maria Rodale, “is considered to be an audacious claim.
 It has no legal definition, so if you see this on a label, you have to ask the producer exactly what it means in terms of that particular producer’s practices.”

 Farmers feed cattle on pasture then could ship the livestock to a concentrated animal feeding operation/feedlot (CAFOs) for hasty fattening up with grain.
 Another “grass-finished” scenario exists when cows are grain-fed until the last few months of their lives.
 Then they ship them to farms to feed on grass.
 Then the producer can market the meat as “grass-fed.”